-Group Workflow Description ABI / De novo Cluster metagenomic and other "mixed" sequence samples into contigs.
+Group Workflow Description ABI / Sanger De novo Cluster metagenomic and other "mixed" sequence samples into contigs.
 This workflow allows optional removal of specified host DNA.
 The default parameters for this workflow have been optimized to take into account the short read lengths and presence of repetitive DNA sequences common to metagenomic and 16S rRNA data.
-Sanger Reference- guided Align/sort metagenomic and other mixed sequence samples to a set of reference sequences, including microbial genome database.
+Reference-guided Align/sort metagenomic and other mixed sequence samples to a set of reference sequences, including microbial genome database.
 This workflow allows optional removal of host DNA before assembling/aligning the remaining reads onto one or more reference sequences/templates.
 The default parameters for this workflow have been optimized to take into account the short read lengths and presence of repetitive DNA sequences common to metagenomic and 16S rRNA data.
-De novo Cluster metagenomic and other "mixed" sequence samples into contigs.
+NGS-based De novo Cluster metagenomic and other "mixed" sequence samples into contigs.
 This workflow allows optional removal of host DNA.
 The default parameters for this workflow have been optimized to take into account the short read lengths and presence of repetitive DNA sequences common to metagenomic and 16S rRNA data.
-Reference- guided more reference sequences/templates The default parame have been optimized to take into account the short read ler Align/sort metagenomic and other mixed sequence samples to a set of reference sequences, including microbial genome database.
+Reference- guided Align/sort metagenomic and other mixed sequence samples to a set of reference sequences, including microbial genome database.
 This workflow allows optional removal of host DNA before assembling/aligning the remaining reads onto one or more reference sequences/templates The default parameters for this workflow have been optimized to take into account the short read lengths and presence of repetitive DNA sequences common to metagenomic and 16S rRNA data.